mfaani/mfaani/content/posts/devtools/Binaries/how-do-binaries-work-together.md

 draft: true
 ---

 Let's start with how two (dynamic) libraries work together.
+For two libraries to work together they need:
+- API compatibility
+- ABI compatibility

-It's similar to how two Swift classes work with each other.
+ABI compatibility is similar to how two Swift classes work with each other.
 If you have correct function, parameter names, and are able to access it (it's not `private`) then you're good.
-The **compiler** validates if classA is using the correct Programming Interface from classB <-- API (Application Programming Interface)
+The **compiler** validates if classA is using the correct Programming Interface from classB 👈 API (Application Programming Interface)

-When you're at the binary level, then the compiler is no longer involved.
-What's involved is the dynamic linker `dyld`.

-It checks to see if the [undefined symbols - symbols that are to be provided by another binary](https://mfaani.com/posts/devtools/optimizing-app-size/how-can-i-inspect-the-size-impact-of-symbols-in-an-app-binary/#can-you-explain-the-above-symbols-a-bit-more) can be found in another dynamically linked library. `dyld` checks if binaryA is using the correct Binary Interface from binaryB  <-- ABI (Application Binary Interface)

 ## Example of API usage